galaxyproject/tools-iuc/tools/rglasso/readme.rst

 glmnet wrappers
 ===============

-These are galaxy tools for the glmnet_ R package from Trevor Hastie and others.
+This is a self installing galaxy tool wrapping the glmnet_ R package from Trevor Hastie and others.

 It exposes the entire range of pure and hybrid penalised maximum likelihood regression models from pure lasso (alpha=1) to pure ridge-regression (alpha=0).